masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 **The question it answers:** How much capital is exposed right now, and where?
 It quantifies the dollars sitting in delayed and open POs, broken out by factory.

-**My recommendation:** Prioritize logistics  on the highest-value delayed POs first, since exposure is concentrated rather than evenly spread.
+**My recommendation:** Prioritize logistics recovery on the highest-value delayed POs first, since exposure is concentrated rather than evenly spread.
 Work with procurement, logistics, and suppliers to confirm recovery dates, unblock receiving issues, and create a weekly recovery tracker for delayed PO exposure.

 <br/>